 Student success and program completion are among the highest priorities.
-The following policies outline standards and procedures related to progression and graduation and describe options available when students determine that a change in intended progression is desired.
+Failure to continue in established progression plan will result in program dismissal The following policies outline standards and procedures related to progression and graduation and describe options available when students determine that a change in intended progression is desired.
 The goal of these policies is to encourage progression, persistence, and completion while creating mechanisms for flexibility required to achieve that same goal.

 Students must be continuously enrolled in School of Nursing programs in order to maintain active status.
 Summer term enrollment is only required if the student's program of study/progression plan is dependent on summer for an on-time graduation.
-If a student experience extenuating circumstances and needs to interrupt enrollment in any way, the following policies should be reviewed carefully.
+If a student experiences extenuating circumstances and needs to interrupt enrollment in any way, the following policies should be reviewed carefully.
 If a student needs to withdraw from any courses or decides not to enroll for the next semester, the student must meet with the academic and faculty advisors.